prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/development_environments/ides.rst

 Common editors include Gedit, Vim on Linux, Text editor on Mac, and Notepad++ on Windows.

 .. note::
-   It is recommend to an editor such as Notepad++ that allows you to choose text file line-ending deliminators on Windows.
+   It is recommend to use an editor such as Notepad++ that allows you to choose text file line-ending deliminators on Windows.
 See the following resource for more information (`Converting from Windows-style to UNIX-style line endings <https://support.nesi.org.nz/hc/en-gb/articles/218032857-Converting-from-Windows-style-to-UNIX-style-line-endings>`_).

 PyCharm
 =======